Root Canals in Nederland, TX

 For the long-term integrity of your oral health, it is always best to save your natural tooth.
-However, we do offer tooth replacement options such as dental bridges, partial dentures, and dental implants to restore your smile.
+However, we offer tooth replacement options such as dental bridges, partial dentures, and dental implants to restore your smile.

 What are the symptoms of a root infection?

 When you need a root canal, the most common symptoms include pain, swelling, pressure, sensitivity to hot and cold, and a small pimple-like protrusion on your gums.

 In the early stages of infection, you may not have any symptoms or only mild tooth sensitivity.
 We encourage you to contact our office if you have oral health changes that do not improve.
 Other oral health conditions can mimic a root infection, so your dentist in Nederland must make the diagnosis and begin appropriate treatment.

 People joke around about root canal pain, but don't be fooled.
 It is the root infection that causes the pain and the root canal therapy that relieves it.
 In fact, we numb the area that is causing you pain during your root canal treatment.
 How is that for instant relief?

 If you have anxiety, we also offer sedation dentistry to help you through your root canal.
 Your dentist evaluates you to make sure oral sedation is a safe option.
 And we provide all instructions before and following your root canal treatment with sedation.